MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/New-PSSessionOption.md

 The data appears in the ApplicationArguments property of the $PSSenderInfo automatic variable.

 The fifth command shows how the data might be used.
-The command uses the Invoke-Command cmdlet to run a script only when the value of the Use property is not "Testing".
+The command uses the Invoke-Command cmdlet to run a script only when the value of the Use property is not Testing.
-When the value of Use is "Testing", the command returns "Just testing."
+When the value of Use is Testing, the command returns Just testing.

 ## PARAMETERS